Data Collection and Use Policy

 This data is used by various teams at JetBrains for analyzing product usage, improving product features, and training machine learning (ML) models that control the behavior of different product features (for example, controlling the automatic activation of ML features).
 It is not used for training ML models that generate code, text, or another type of data from which outputs could be extracted.

 Collection of this type of data is controlled by the standard data sharing settings (see the product documentation for details).
-It is enabled by default in EAP builds and disabled by default in release builds.
+It is disabled by default in EAP and release builds.

 Detailed Data Collection